AndProx/AndProx/HACKING.md

 ## Building firmware

-AndProx's build process does not currently produce firmware (patches welcome!), and cannot flash firmware on the device.
-You'll need to build and flash it with your PC.
+AndProx's build process produces firmware, but cannot flash it to the device.

 You'll need to install [Proxmark3's dependencies][5], which includes an ARM toolchain.
 The ARM toolchain in the Android NDK won't let you build firmware.

-You can then build the firmware and the flasher using Proxmark3's build system:
+You can then build the firmware with:

 ```
-cd third_party/proxmark3
-make armsrc/obj/fullimage.elf client/flasher
+./gradlew firmware:zipFirmware
 ```

+This will produce:

+- `firmware/build/toArchive/fullimage.elf`: firmware image matching the PM3 client, which you can flash to your device.

+- `firmware/build/zip/fullimage.elf.zip`: ZIP archive containing firmware.
+This is used when cutting a release of PM3.

 See [the instructions on the Proxmark3 wiki for more details about flashing][6].